David Burrell’s take on the 1962 Dodge and Plymouth got only partway there

-David Burrell of Retroautos has written one of the better overviews of the downsized 1962 Dodge and Plymouth, but he also displays some of the genre’s limitations.
+Back in 2019 David Burrell wrote one of the better overviews of the downsized 1962 Dodge and Plymouth.
+However, he went astray on some important details.

 Burrell quite rightly noted that it is “very rare” that a senior executive in a large, publicly-listed company “has the sole power to make such key strategic product changes without reference to at least a couple of other senior executives, the chief financial officer and Board members” (2019, p.
 21).

-Instead, Burrell suggested that Newberg’s decision “was the outcome of a much longer discussion which had been going on, possibly in secret, for at least 12 months within the most senior management ranks about costs, declining sales, unease over Exner’s design direction and Chrysler’s survival into the future” (2019, p.
+Burrell suggested that Newberg’s decision “was the outcome of a discussion which had been going on, possibly in secret, for at least 12 months within the most senior management ranks about costs, declining sales, unease over Exner’s design direction and Chrysler’s survival into the future” (2019, p.
 21).

 1961 Dodge Dart